Information about how LKAB processes personal data

 Right to rectification

-You have the right to request the rectification of inaccurate personal data that is processed by us.
-If you are an employee, you have access to certain personal data about you that is registered in our HR system, such as your address and telephone number, and you are therefore able to correct this.
+You have the right to request correction of inaccurate personal data.
+If you are an employee, you have access to certain personal data about you that is registered in our HR system (such as your address and telephone number).
+You will therefore have access to correct the data yourself.

 Right to erasure of personal data/right to be forgotten

 Personal data must be erased in the following cases: